yuv422/skifree_decomp/README.md

 ----
 - [x] Convert functions to C
 - [ ] Convert data to C
-- [ ] Make sure all functions match with the original binary
+- [ ] Make sure all functions exactly match with the original binary
-- [ ] Make sure data segments match original exactly
+- [ ] Make sure data segments match the original exactly